MTPrime/capstone1_campsite_analysis/README.md

 Looking on a map it's easy to see why this campsite would be so desireable, but there is nothing in its listed attributes that would capture this.
 Other campsites have attributes such as "proximity to water" and "lake access", but they were not used here.

+I can invision a another project using a program to look at the map and calculate distance from campsites to water visually, but that was outside the scope of this project.

 When the cleaned data still has inconsistancies and does not capture important aspects of the campsite, I did not know how I could look at individual campsites and infer the attribute's importance.

 Instead I came at it a different way and looked at how having a category listed affected the average number of reservations a campsite got.
 Here are my results.

+<a name="results"></a>

 ## Results